 “Especially in large sites, such as industrial zones, office parks, shopping malls, airports or seaports, IoT can help reduce the cost of energy, spatial management and building maintenance by up to 30 percent.”Bettina Tratz-Ryan, research vice president at Gartner Inc

 So what is Smart Real Estate?
 This term refers to a set of IoT-driven smart real estate solutions.
-At its core, such technologies operate on the basis of real-time data, providing an insight into the functional performance of a building and enhancing its tenants’ experience.
-The technology basically turns any physical object related to the building performance into a source of information.
+At its core, such technologies operate based on real-time data, providing insight into the functional performance of a building and enhancing its tenants’ experience.
+The technology turns any physical object related to the building’s performance into a source of information.
 As a result, real estate companies significantly increase their revenues, decrease costs, and improve their asset utilization.